Skip to content

 When an error occurs on the page, the SDK will automatically perform the following operations:

-• Continuous recording: Continue recording from the moment the error occurs until the session ends;
+• Continuous recording: Continue recording from the time the error occurs until the session ends.

 • Intelligent compensation: Ensure no error scenarios are missed through an independent sampling channel.